lbryio/lbry.com/content/faq/naming.md

 2. **The longer a community name is held, the longer it sticks.** Community-controlled URLs don't change instantly if more credits are designated – especially if you’ve held it for awhile.
 The time for resolution to change scales up to over 1 week.

 3. **Everyone has a say.** If you claim lbry://bestmovieever and your film lives up to the hype, user tips and purchases are a strong force keeping your content there.
-If the community feels a URL resolution is incorrect, they can band together to change it any time.
+If the community feels a URL resolution is incorrect, they can band together to change it anytime.
 This is a powerful force keeping bad actors at bay that has already proved useful.

 4. **Names are more like search terms.** When a user searches the LBRY network, or a recommendation engine suggests content, all valid claims are considered.
 Not having the community URL for your content does not mean no one will see it.
 Many different pieces of content under the same name can be displayed when users look for content on the network.